-As one of the leading injury clinics in the northern suburbs and city; we provide care to those in the Melbourne CBD and to all local Reservoir residents and surrounding communities including Bundoora, Rosanna, Fairfield, Watsonia, Heidelberg, Coburg, Heidelberg Heights, Macleod West, Preston, Thomastown & Thornbury.
+As one of the leading injury clinics in the northern suburbs; we provide care to all local Reservoir residents and surrounding communities including Bundoora, Rosanna, Fairfield, Watsonia, Heidelberg, Coburg, Heidelberg Heights, Macleod West, Preston, Thomastown & Thornbury.

 Ankle injuries and foot pain are incredibly common in all age brackets, and have a variety of causes including sports, work, exercise and everyday injuries.
 Sports such as basketball and skiing make players more susceptible to ankle injury.
 Everyday activities such as rolling an ankle on an uneven footpath can cause the development of an ankle injury or cause foot pain.

 Our Osteopaths, Chiropractors, Physiotherapists & Podiatrists have the knowledge and treatment to successfully treat lower limb injuries, using a variety of tailored treatments that strive decrease pain and increase mobility.
 When dealing with lower limb and foot injuries, it is vital that they are treated promptly to prevent unnecessary strain on the joint that could develop into a long term problem.

 Your muscles and tendons control the way you move and are stabilised on your feet.
 If you experience pain or have difficulty moving the ankle joint, it is important that you seek treatment from an experienced practitioner.

 There is no single cause for ankle or foot pain, yet it is important that the cause is accurately diagnosed by your practitioner in order to develop appropriate treatment.

 An injury may stem from damage to the bone, muscle, tendon or ligament and a variety of tests can enable the source of pain to be located.